danielrayali/sargs/README.md

 // No return value.
 Can throw.
 SARGS_INITIALIZE(argc, argv)

-// Tell Sarg that a flag is required and requires no value to be specified
+// Tell sargs that a flag is required and requires no value to be specified
 // Both flag and alias will be available for lookup once Sargs is initialized
 // even if the user only specified one. description is used just for usage
 // information.
 If a value is specified it is stored but ignored.